cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 structured in mainly two sections, configuration that are shared among all pipelines and configuration that are specific to a single pipeline.
-Usually the first configuration files keeps information about *executors*, *queues*, *resources* and they can be applied to all pipelines independently.
+Usually the first configuration files keeps information about *executors*, *queues*, *resources* and they can be applied to all pipelines independently in a particular computing environment in your institute.
 The second configuration files are specific to a single pipeline and can be used to customize a single pipeline step, for example to change the number of CPUs or the amount of memory required by a single process overriding the pipeline default configuration.